brejoc/filtra/README.md

 ## Work In Progress

 The prometheus exporter is mostly done.
-Only the average cycle time calculation is still missing.
 Prometheus knows where to fetch the Metrics, but Grafana is not yet automagically showing any graphs.
 If you know how to make this happen, please ping me or open a pull request.

+If you've got ideas or want ot see additional features or metrics, head over to the [issues](https://github.com/brejoc/filtra/issues).

 # Hacking on Filtra